Isen, Kagoshima: Education

-Isen has eight elementary and three junior high schools.
+Isen has eight public elementary school and three public junior high schools operated by the town government.
+The town does not have a high school.

+Transportation

+Railways

+Isen, as with the rest of Tokunoshima, does not have any passenger railway services.

+Highways

+Isen is not located on any national highway or expressway.

 Local attractions

 Isen has numerous sightseeing locations, including the Kamyuiki Ruins, Cape Inutabu, Yamamoto War Memorial, Seta-umi Beach, Kinenbama Beach, and a historical museum showcasing many of the archaeological discoveries found in Isen.

 Among historical sites is Shigechiyo Izumi's (泉重千代) grave site.
-Shigechiyo was Isen's oldest resident, being born on June 29, 1865 and dying February 21, 1986, making him 120 years old at the time of his death.
+Shigechiyo was Isen's oldest resident, being born on June 29, 1865, and dying February 21, 1986, making him 120 years old at the time of his death.
 He was inducted into the Guinness Book of World Records for being the oldest living person alive; however subsequent research has brought into question his birth date.
 He is now widely considered to have lived until he was 105 years old, putting his real birthday as June 29, 1880.

 Isen is also famous for Tōgyū (bullfighting).
 Different from western bullfighting, in Tōgyū two bulls fight each other while people cheer them on.
 There are four main tournaments held every year: January (New Year Tournament), May (Golden Week Tournament), August, and October (All Tokunoshima Championship).